The Christmas Carol in Print

 Songs of the Nativity, compiled by William Henry Husk, is another publication by Hotten.
 Though often cited as being published in 1864 or 1868, it was first advertised as “The Most Appropriate Christian Gift Book” in The Athenaeum in December 1866, and reviewed as a new publication in The Reader in the same month.
 Drawing heavily on Sylvester’s Garland, in which Husk may have had a hand, this sumptuously produced volume was obviously designed to be enjoyed in the middle-class drawing room.
 Like Gilbert and Sandys before him, Husk (1814-1887) provided music for only a small number of the carols in his collection, arranged for domestic performance at the keyboard.
 Illustrated is a perennial favourite which was included in one form or another in most of the Victorian anthologies; note the different form of the tune.
 “God Rest You, Merry Gentlemen” appeared in several variants before being standardized in Bramley and Stainer’s collection two years later.

-In 1868 appeared the first volume of what is arguably the first modern carol anthology, Christmas Carols New and Old.
+In 1867 appeared the first volume of what is arguably the first modern carol anthology, Christmas Carols New and Old.
 The compilers were two members of Magdalen College, Oxford: Fellow and Tutor H.R.
 Bramley (1833-1917) and Organist John Stainer (1840-1901), who was to move to St. Paul’s Cathedral in 1872, and is now probably best remembered for the Passiontide cantata The Crucifixion.
-Such was the success of the collection that a second volume, or “series”, appeared the following year, and a third in 1878.
+Such was the success of the collection that a second volume, or “series”, appeared in 1870, and a third in 1878.
 It remained in use until well into the 20th century; I possess a copy of the “first series” that was printed as late as 1951.
 Christmas Carols New and Old differed from its predecessors in being primarily aimed at church choirs, and it came to occupy a similar place in the choral landscape of the time that the Carols for Choirs series does today.
 Stainer’s arrangements standardized the forms of several folk carols which had hitherto appeared in several variants; illustrated again is “The First Nowell”, now finally brought to its familiar form, with an extra passing note (Stainer’s addition?) in the opening phrase of the refrain.